* J.M. Smucker drops as FY profit forecast disappoints

 "We had a significant run up of late and it takes pretty significant catalysts to move us higher," said Hogan.

 Shares in J.M.
-Smucker fell 6.8 percent after the Folgers coffee maker reported quarterly results and full-year forecast that missed Wall Street estimates.
+Smucker tumbled 8.3 percent after the Folgers coffee maker reported quarterly results and full-year forecast that missed Wall Street estimates.

-Other food companies such as Kellogg dropped 0.7 percent and General Mills fell 0.2 percent.
+Shares of other food companies Kellogg dropped 2.3 percent and General Mills fell 1.8 percent.